PexomatisEl/calculator/README.md

-*precision decimal output to fix and change position of arguements at if, line ~99.*
+*precision decimal output to fix.*